kooparse/zalgebra/README.md

-new | Construct a vector from 2 to 4 components at | Return component from given index set | Set all components to the same given value zero | Shorthand for `(0, 0, 0)` one | Shorthand for `(1, 1, 1)` (only for vec3)
+new | Construct a vector from 2 to 4 components at | Return component from given index set | Set all components to the same given value to_float | Cast integers vector to float vector zero | Shorthand for `(0, 0, 0)` one | Shorthand for `(1, 1, 1)` (only for vec3)
 up | Shorthand for `(0, 1, 0)` (only for vec3)